 The Pink Fraud: Three Fundamental Concerns.

-First, any money that is donated is most likely going to be used to support organizations such as those discussed earlier in this article.
+First, any money donated is most likely going to be used to support organizations such as those discussed earlier in this article.
 The focus of the efforts is on detection and treatment, not on education that can help women to prevent the onset of breast cancer in the first place through healthy diet and lifestyle and avoidance of carcinogens.

 Secondly, in many cases the amount of donations from these sponsors is very minimal.
 One study showed that while Clinique donated $10 from every $14 in sales during their “In the Pink” lipstick sales, many others gave next to nothing.
 American Express donated only one penny per transaction of any amount during “Charge for the Cure.”